emguy/AWS-Server-Configuration/README.md

 # AWS-Server-Configuration

-This document describes how to setup a Linux server to host a Python web application.
+This document describes how to setup a Linux server to host a Python web application using flask and PostgreSQL.

 ## Summary
 1. IP address: [52.36.251.6][1]